tonghuikang/aimo3-modal/README.md

 uv run python3 kaggle.py
 ```

-You should see problems being solve.
+You should see problems being solved.

 The same code could be used on Kaggle.